-- The Council has partnered with the national Love Food Hate Waste campaign to support residents to reduce food waste via educational road shows, events, competitions and door knocking. - The Bath BID provide a collaborative trade waste and recycling service to support Bath-based businesses to recycle their food waste.
+• The Council has partnered with the national Love Food Hate Waste campaign to support residents to reduce food waste via educational road shows, events, competitions and door knocking.

+• The Bath BID provide a collaborative trade waste and recycling service to support Bath-based businesses to recycle their food waste.

-- Continue to deliver public awareness and engagement campaigns to support residents and businesses to reduce food waste. - Continue to develop the waste collection service to support more schools, residents and businesses to reduce their food waste. - Seek opportunities and initiatives to support retailers, businesses and residents to reduce food packaging waste. - Continue to support the redistribution of fit-forpurpose waste food by farmers, supermarkets and retailers, charities, food banks and social enterprises
+- Continue to deliver public awareness and engagement campaigns to support residents to reduce food waste. - Continue to develop the waste collection service to support more schools, residents and businesses to reduce their food waste. - Seek opportunities to support retailers, businesses and residents to reduce food packaging waste. - Continue to support the redistribution of fit-forpurpose waste food by farmers, supermarkets and retailers.